dflook/terraform-github-actions/tofu-plan/README.md

     TERRAFORM_PRE_RUN: |
       # Install latest Azure CLI
       curl -skL https://aka.ms/InstallAzureCLIDeb | bash

       # Install postgres client
       apt-get install -y --no-install-recommends postgresql-client
   ```

   - Type: string
   - Optional

-## Outputs

-* `changes`

-  Set to 'true' if the plan would apply any changes, 'false' if it wouldn't.

-  - Type: boolean

-* `plan_path`

-  This is the path to the generated plan in an opaque binary format.
-  The path is relative to the Actions workspace.

-  The plan can be used as the `plan_file` input to the [dflook/tofu-apply](https://github.com/dflook/terraform-github-actions/tree/main/tofu-apply) action.

-  OpenTofu plans often contain sensitive information, so this output should be treated with care.

-  - Type: string

-* `json_plan_path`

-  This is the path to the generated plan in [JSON Output Format](https://www.terraform.io/docs/internals/json-format.html)
-  The path is relative to the Actions workspace.

-  OpenTofu plans often contain sensitive information, so this output should be treated with care.

-  - Type: string

-* `text_plan_path`

-  This is the path to the generated plan in a human-readable format.
-  The path is relative to the Actions workspace.

-  - Type: string

-* `to_add`
-* `to_change`
-* `to_destroy`
-* `to_move`
-* `to_import`

-  The number of resources that would be affected by each type of operation.

-  - Type: number

-* `run_id`

-  If the root module uses the `remote` or `cloud` backend in remote execution mode, this output will be set to the remote run id.

-  - Type: string

 ## Workflow events